Many or all companies we feature compensate us. Compensation and editorial

 Consult a CPACan provide financial adviceCannot provide legal representation

-The bottom line?
-If you’re grappling with significant tax debt or complicated issues, the expertise of a tax attorney could prove invaluable.
+If you’re grappling with significant tax debt or complicated issues, the expertise of a tax attorney could prove valuable.

 You may designate a certified public accountant, enrolled agent, or other generally authorized individual to represent you before the IRS, but only a tax attorney may represent you in court.